Port Pirie Junction railway station

-Port Pirie Junction railway station was located in the city of Port Pirie.
+Port Pirie Junction railway station was located in the city of Port Pirie in South Australia.

 History

 Port Pirie Junction station opened on 23 July 1937 when the Commonwealth Railways standard gauge Trans-Australian Railway was extended south from Port Augusta, and the South Australian Railways line broad gauge north from Redhill to a new break of gauge station in the Port Pirie suburb of Solomontown.

 On 12 November 1967, it was replaced by Port Pirie (Mary Elie Street) station and later demolished.